6 last-mile e-commerce delivery challenges

 Achieving this superior delivery experience requires retailers to simplify the complex last-mile delivery process and provide tracking mechanism in the last-mile to customers.
 Not only does this benefit consumers with a more seamless, cost-efficient delivery experience, but it also positively affects retailers bottom lines in both the short-term and the long-term.

-Below we’ll explore some of the most complicated aspects retailers face regarding last-mile delivery that can be solved with innovative delivery technology.
+Below we’ll explore some of the most complicated aspects retailers face regarding last-mile delivery that can be solved with innovative last mile delivery technology.

 Challenges